 She arrived in Gravesend on Jan.
 19, 1889 making the run back to England in 119 days.
 She then departed London on Mar.
 7th, with another cargo of merchandise and gas piping for Victoria.
 She passed the Atlantic equator on April 3rd and then rounded the horn.
 She was making a good go of it, and on May 8th, the Titania had arrived in lon.
 83 w. only 57 days out.
 This was two days shorter than any other run.
 But, her good fortune had run out, and she was battered by a series of wild northwesterly storms.

 The storms would not subside, and for a month straight the Titania battled enormous waves, tides, and seas.
 It was nearly 40 days before she crossed the Pacific Equator, and she finally made Cape Beale on the Northwest Coast on July 10th.
-Upon her arrival, She was beset with heavy fog, and forced to heave to, and was taken in tow by the American tug Richard Holyoke, past Race Rocks into Royal Roads.
+Upon her arrival, She was beset with heavy fog, forced to heave to and was taken in tow by the American tug Richard Holyoke, past Race Rocks into Royal Roads.
 She was brought into Esquimalt by the tug Pilot, and arrived in Victoria on July 12th.

 The steam tugboat RICHARD HOLYOKE tows a sailing ship through the Straits of Juan de Fuca.